"Designing for Tomorrow"Log Home Living, 2013 Annual Buyers Guide

-The Ryans met with PrecisionCraft’s in-house design firm, M.T.N Architects, to formulate a floor plan.
+The Ryans met with PrecisionCraft’s in-house design firm, M.T.N Design, to formulate a floor plan.
 “Crystal and Mark wanted to use the entire lot for the 3,600-square-foot home,” designer Celeste Raygosa explains.
 “We designed the footprint of the home to extend to the allowable edges of the property.
 In order to gain additional outdoor living space, we cantilevered the deck onto the setback, which was permissible.”

 The Ryans wanted the home to sleep 12 adults and still have individual spaces where everyone could escape for some quiet time.
 Three bedrooms on the upper level and a bunkroom designed for six young adults met this first requirement.
 The den, bar, loft and deck were planned for smaller, more intimate gatherings.

 The steep lot dictated that the main entrance be on the lowest level, which actually is preferable for meeting LEED criteria and for accommodating skiers returning from the slopes.
 “LEED required there must be a shoe-storage space within a specific number of feet of the main entrance to prevent dirt and other contaminants being brought into the home,” Mark notes.
 “We also decided to build additional closet space and include radiant heat on the back wall of the closets where shoes, coats and gloves are hung to dry.
 The walls and floor just inside the large entry door also have radiant heat.
 This mitigates the cold air introduced into our residence and helps lower our heating requirements.”